 - Or the Capstone Intensive:

 - PPOL 699: Capstone Project: Intensive

-Further information about the capstone requirement and completed capstone projects can be found here.
+Further information about the capstone requirement and completed capstone projects may be found here.